w3c/webappsec/specs/subresourceintegrity/spec.markdown

     is one of `indeterminate`, `pending`, `corrupt`, and `intact`.
 Unless stated otherwise, it is `indeterminate`.

-3. Add the following steps to both the "basic fetch" and "CORS fetch with preflight" algorithms:
+3. Perform the following steps before executing both the "basic fetch" and "CORS fetch with preflight" algorithms:

     1. If <var>request</var>'s integrity metadata is the empty string, set
         <var>response</var>'s integrity state to `indeterminate`.
 Otherwise: